negrutiu/nsis-nscurl/src/nscurl/NScurl.readme.md

 ### /accept-encoding
 ### /ENCODING

-Send the `Accept-Encoding: deflate, gzip` request header to the webserver.
+Send the `Accept-Encoding: deflate, gzip, br, zstd` request header to the webserver.
 Servers that support encoding may decide to send compressed data.
 Be aware that during the transfer, the _content length_ indicates the compressed length and not the actual data size.